Children's National Receives URAC Telehealth Accreditation

 Telehealth programs had already begun gaining momentum, but with COVID-19, the practice of delivering medical care virtually escalated from infrequent possibility to daily reality.
 In this rapidly changing field, telehealth providers who achieve URAC accreditation are at the forefront of the change, prepared to meet the evolving challenges and to benefit from coming opportunities.

 URAC’s Telehealth Accreditation Program offers much more than validation of high performance by an independent third party.
-Accreditation is likely to become a payer requirement and URAC delivers a flexible framework that readies your organization to succeed on this new frontier.
+Accreditation could become a payer requirement and URAC delivers a flexible framework that readies your organization to succeed on this new frontier.

 1. The ability to move faster and deliver quality care through development of a patient-centric playbook that integrates a common language and standardized processes, policies, and metrics throughout the entire organization